grafana/loki/docs/clients/promtail/configuration.md

 ### pipeline_stages

-The pipeline stages (`pipeline_stages`) is used to transform log entries and their labels after discovery.
+The [pipeline](./pipelines.md) stages (`pipeline_stages`) is used to transform log entries and their labels after discovery.
 It is simply an array of various stages, defined below.

-The point of most stages is to extract fields and values into a temporary set of key-value pairs that is passed around from stage to stage.
+The purpose of most stages is to extract fields and values into a temporary set of key-value pairs that is passed around from stage to stage.

 ```yaml